Good is not nice, polite, well-mannered, self-righteous, or naive, though good characters may be some of these things.

 - Blaze the Cat started off as a cold and antisocial loner, but it only took Cream's influence for her to accept others, at least slightly.

 - Zero from Mega Man X. He was Good Is Not Soft for the first three games, but after he has to kill Iris, he goes through a Heroic BSOD and adapts a Jerkass Façade.

 - Baird in Gears of War is a complete Jerk Ass but he's still a loyal member of Delta Squad.

 - Harpuia in Mega Man Zero.
-The only people he's nice to are his siblings.
+He's an honorable, well-intentioned Hero Antagonist, but the only people he's nice to are his siblings.

 - Cody from the Final Fight series, as he appears in the Street Fighter series.
 After defeating the Mad Gear gang, he went on to pick fights for no good reason until he got himself thrown in prison.
 Even then, he not only continued to pick fights, but would break out of prison for no reason other than boredom.
 While his former ally Guy believes he still has a sliver of good in him, Cody will just shrug and continue being a dick.

 - Yuan from Tales of Symphonia is snarky, impatient when the heroes need things explained, apparently changes sides without warning... and is doing everything in his power to save the world from the Big Bad.
 No matter who's in his way.
 In fact, it's a little iffy to label him "Good", except that he ends up (somewhat reluctantly) on the party's side, when it becomes clear that they actually might succeed... and that they're the only ones in the world with a chance.